robert17/iotf-rtd/docs/device_mgmt/operations/diagnostics.rst

 - 200: The operation was successful.
 - 400: The input message does not match the expected format, or one of the values is out of the valid range.
-- 404: THe topic name is incorrect, or the device is not in the database.
+- 404: The topic name is incorrect, or the device is not in the database.
 - 409: A conflict occurred during the device database update.
 To resolve this, simplify the operation is necessary.